Blog: Taxing problems in Edinburgh’s property market

 Both the UK and Scottish governments have been turning the spotlight on the tax treatment of buy-to-let properties.
 The property tax system is becoming increasingly pervasive as both governments seek to increase tax revenue, slow down the property market and encourage wider property ownership.
 Are these measures hitting their intended targets and taking any of the air out of the buoyant market?

-Two of the most prominent property tax measures implemented in recent years have been the introduction in Scotland of the land and buildings transaction tax (LBTT) [stamp duty land tax for the rest of the UK] ‘additional dwelling supplement’ (ADS) charge and restrictions on income tax relief for interest paid on borrowings of residential landlords.
+Two of the most prominent property tax measures implemented in recent years have been the introduction in Scotland of the land and buildings transaction tax (LBTT) ‘additional dwelling supplement’ (ADS) charge and restrictions on income tax relief for interest paid on borrowings of residential landlords.

 A 3 per cent ADS charge has applied since 1 April 2016 on the acquisition of ‘additional residential properties’ on transactions with a value over £40,000.
 The purchase of buy-to-let properties, holiday homes or student accommodation for children are all potentially caught by this charge, which is levied in addition to the normal rates of LBTT applied to the purchase price.
 There would, for example, be an additional £6,000 ADS charge on the purchase of a buy-to-let property for £200,000 where a family home is already owned.